-We hope this provides you a comprehensive idea about hunting rifles.
+We hope this provides you with a comprehensive idea about hunting rifles.

 What Is A Carbine?

-According to the technical definition, a carbine is a long-barreled firearm.
-It can be a little confusing, you know.
+According to the technical definition, a carbine is a shorter version of a rifle (also called a “long gun”).
+It can be a little confusing, I know.

 We said the same thing about hunting rifles.
 Well, the reason is simple.
 A carbine is a specific type of hunting rifle.
 However, unlike a conventional hunting rifle, a carbine will have a shorter barrel.